teamscode/teamscode-website/content/blogs/teamscodes-new-website.md

   <div style="text-align:center;">TeamsCode's new website</div>
 </div>

-Thanks to Nuxt.js and Vuetify, we were able to prototype our new website within a week.
+Thankful to Nuxt.js and Vuetify, we were able to prototype our new website within a week.
 The prototype served as a concept-proof model and gave us an overview of what the new site might look like.
 Progressively, we created a redesigned landing page to help our participants better learn about our contests and engage with our sponsors.
 After that, we made a refreshed about page and imported previous blog posts, contest announcements.
 We then added a new resources page and gathered feedback from our participants before publishing the new website to https://www.teamscode.org.

-Inspired by our previous Jekyll site, our new website features a modern material design based style.
-The website enhances the overall user experience by using cards to display information and buttons to interact with our visitors.
-We also took inspiration from our previous website on structuring as well.
+Inspired by the Jekyll site, our new website features a modern material design based style.
+The website enhances the overall user experience by using cards to display information and buttons to interact with visitors.
+We also took site structuring ideas from our previous website.
 The landing page contains streamlined details on our contest and organization in general, while the contests page is where all our previous events can be found and searched.
-Besides that, the about page demonstrates TeamsCode's mission and members, the blog page provides updates to our participants, and the contact page lists all of our contact methods.
+Besides that, the about page demonstrates TeamsCode's mission, the blog page provides updates to our participants, and the contact page lists all of our contact methods.
 In addition to these, the brand new resources page features a curated list of competitive programming resources that can be found helpful by our competitors and computer science students in general.

 <div style="text-align:center; margin-bottom:40px; margin-top:40px;">
   <img src="/images/blogs/new-resources-page.webp" alt="New Resources Page" width="95%">